kararei/tp/docs/DeveloperGuide.md

 1. Travel Agent requests to delete a specific contact by index.
 2. System deletes the contact.
-3. System displays a success message for deleting the contact
+3. System displays a success message for deleting the contact.

     Use case ends.

 **Extensions**

 * 1a.
 The given index is invalid.
     * 1a1.
-System displays an error message: "The contact index provided is invalid"
+System displays an error message that the index is invalid.
     * 1a2.
 Use case resumes at step 2.

 **Use case: Delete a Trip**